Overview

 “Quality of Will: Expression or Possession?” (conference-length draft)

-I argue that actions can express objectionable attitudes and evaluations that an agent does not actually possess, and that this explains why remorse and resentment can be fitting in unusual cases—such as those involving apparent moral dilemmas—even in the absence of ill will.
+I suggest that actions can express objectionable attitudes and evaluations that an agent does not actually possess, and that this might explain why guilt and resentment can be fitting in unusual cases—such as those involving apparent moral dilemmas—even in the absence of ill will.

 “Dignity’s Demands”